quaint-town-of-ushguli

 • What is a good month to visit Georgia?

 Summer time is peak season for trekking in the Caucasus.
+Summer usually runs from June to September.
 The snows have now melted away and the passes are open for business.
 Temperatures are between 10°C and 24°C. The highest temperatures occur in August when there is also a greater possibility of rain as afternoon thunderstorms are common.
 September is the most reliable month with warm days and less rain.